AmeliaG23/MyDrive/README.md

 2. **Safety Scoring System**

-   - Computes a 30-day average safety score based on recorded journeys.
+   - Calculates a 30-day average safety score based on recorded journeys.
-   - Provides actionable feedback to improve driving behavior.
+   - Provides feedback to improve driving behavior.

 3. **Car Insurance Discount Eligibility**

-   - Determines eligibility for a discount if the user drives **≥ 400 miles in the last 60 days**.
+   - Determines eligibility for a discount if the user **consistently driving and recording journeys for a year**.
    - Generates a reference code for qualifying users.

 4. **Mobile Sensor Integration**